Challenges and Effective Management in Automobile Industry Supply Chain Management

 2. Sustainable Practices

-- Transitioning from JIT to “Just-In-Case” models to handle supply chain shocks.
+• Companies are shifting from Just-In-Time (JIT) to “Just-In-Case” models to handle supply chain shocks.

 4. Autonomous Systems